Phyllis Reynolds Naylor: Career

 Settling in Maryland, Naylor decided to attend American University, graduating in 1963 with a BA degree.
 In 1960, Naylor married Rex Naylor, a speech pathologist whom she met at church.
 Together they had 2 sons.
 Naylor planned to work towards a master's degree in clinical psychology but decided to become a full-time author.
 Her first children's book was called The Galloping Goat and Other Stories and was published in 1965.
 Since then, Naylor has written an average of two books a year, many receiving special recognition by the American Library Association and the International Reading Association, and have also been selections for the Junior Literary Guild.
 In 1985 she received the Edgar Allan Poe Award for her 1984 novel Night Cry.

 In 1991, Naylor published the children's book Shiloh about a young boy and an abused dog set in West Virginia.
 The book won the Newbery Medal in 1992, putting Naylor in the national spotlight.
 The book went on to win the Sequoyah Children's Book Award, the Mark Twain Readers Award, and the William Allen White Children's Book Award in 1994, and was also selected as an American Library Association Notable Children's Book.
 In 1999, Shiloh was selected as a recommended novel for children ages nine to twelve in the Read Across America initiative.
 A few years later, Naylor went on to write two sequels to the book: Shiloh Season and Saving Shiloh, published in 1996 and 1997, respectively.

 In 2000, the Shiloh trilogy placed at number seven on the National Education Association's Children's Top 100 book list.
 In an interview, Naylor said she was delighted that children had given her work such a high ranking.

 In 1985, Naylor wrote The Agony of Alice, about a sixth-grade motherless girl looking for a role model while fumbling through life.
 Naylor soon began receiving letters and demands for more "Alice", which led her to write a sequel, and then eventually create the Alice series, in which Alice grows older in each book (Naylor would eventually write three prequels of a younger Alice).
 The series chronicles several months of Alice's life from ages 12 to 18, with the final book showing highlights of her life from 18 to 60.
 The Alice books have been lauded for realistically portraying the life of a regular girl and covering topics such as sex, which resulted in the books being one of the most frequently challenged and banned in libraries.

 Personal life

 Naylor was married to Rex Naylor for 52 years until his death in 2012.
 They have two sons, Jeffrey and Michael, and four grandchildren: Sophia (who is herself a writer, comedian, and playwright), Tressa, Garrett and Beckett.
 So far, she has written over 130 books, and about 2000 articles.
 Naylor says that she will write "as long as she can hold a pencil."

-Naylor is also a founder of the PEN/Phyllis Naylor Working Writer Fellowship.
+Naylor is also a founder of the PEN/Phyllis Naylor Grant for Children's and Young Adult Novelists.